w3c/publ-wg/WorkMode/index.md

 Please note that this is to provide as much protection as possible through the W3C Patent Policy.
 We take the royalty-free status of W3C standards very seriously, and any attempt to work-around these basic requirements would be considered a serious breech of meeting participation.

 ### GitHub
+{: #github}

 The group makes an extensive usage of GitHub.
 Each major deliverables is managed in its own, separate repository (a [complete list of repositories](https://github.com/search?q=topic%3Apubl-wg+org%3Aw3c&type=Repositories) is available).
 The group intends to use the repositories’ issue management extensively to discuss technical problems and propose solutions.

 Editors of the documents (as well as the chairs and the W3C staff) have the necessary access right to make editorial changes on the specifications directly using the standard Git(Hub) commits and merging pull requests.
-Other members of the group are encouraged to use the [“fork and pull model”](https://help.github.com/articles/about-collaborative-development-models/) when directly contributing to the text: work on a forked repository and issue a pull request on the main repository for that specification when the contribution is ready.
+Other members of the group are encouraged to use the [“fork and pull model”](https://help.github.com/articles/about-collaborative-development-models/) when contributing to the text: work on a forked repository and issue a pull request on the main repository for that document when the contribution is ready.
 Editors should use the pull request mechanism (except for obvious, grammatical or stylistic changes), albeit they can choose to do that directly on the core repository.

 (If you are new to Github, the [*“Introduction to Basic GitHub Contribution”*](https://iherman.github.io/misc-notes/docs/BasicGitHubContributionIntro) may be of help.)